-Q: We are taking a road trip with our 6 month-old this summer and I’m worried that with his constant need to feed and be held, the car ride will be disasterous.
+We are taking a road trip with our toddler this summer and I’m worried that with his constant need to feed and be held, the car ride will be disastrous.
 Any tips for making this an easy and enjoyable experience?
 Any way to get prepared?

-Here are a few tips for making the car a traveling entertainment center for your baby:
+Here are a few road trip tips for making the car a traveling entertainment center for your toddler:

 - Use ribbon or yarn and tape to hang an array of lightweight toys from the ceiling of the car to hang over your baby.
 An alternative is to string a line from one side of the car to the other with ribbons.

 - Bring along an assortment of new toys that can be exchanged when you stop the car.
 Just be sure to use soft toys and keep them out of the driver’s line of view.